Is God Loving or Judgmental? What Judaism, Christianity, and Islam Say

 Key takeaways

-• All three Abrahamic faiths affirm that God is both loving and judgmental—the either/or framing is rejected across Judaism, Christianity, and Islam.
+• All three Abrahamic faiths affirm that God is both loving and judgmental — the question is framed as a false either/or by all three traditions.

 FAQs